LemmyNet/lemmy-docs/src/en/about/goals.md

 - Must have communities.
 - Must have threaded comments.
 - Must be federated: liking and following communities across instances.
-- Be live-updating: have a right pane for new comments, and a main pain for the full threaded view.
+- Be live-updating: have a right pane for new comments, and a main pane for the full threaded view.
   - Use websockets for post / gets to your own instance.

 # Questions